 Click here for the City of Napa (NRWS) residential rates.

 For more information on the City of Napa’s 3-year rate schedule, click here.

 Our customers are entitled to up to two (NRWS) or four (NCRWS) brown yardwaste carts at no charge.
 Additional carts are available for a small charge.

 Yardwaste consists of grass clippings, leaves, brush, garden prunings, flowers, wreaths, pumpkins, vegetables/fruit from your yard, manure & animal bedding and branches 6” diameter or smaller.

 Please no rocks, dirt, cat or dog waste or painted wood.
 Loose items outside the cart cannot be picked-up and only company-owned containers will be serviced.
 You may also stop by our Napa office to pick up one box of compostable bags for extra yardwaste.
 Please call ahead for extra pickup on your regular service day (up to two times per year).

-Food composting collection is currently a pilot program in a few select areas.
-Food composting dropoff is available for NCRWS customers at the Lincoln and Levitin offices – click here for info.
+Food composting collection is currently a pilot program in a few select areas – our Residential Food Composting page has the details.
+Food Composting Dropoff is also available for NCRWS customers at the Lincoln and Levitin offices.

-Recycling is free with your garbage service.
+Recycling service is included at no extra charge.
 Select a 95, 65, or 35 (NRWS only) gallon blue cart for mixed recycling (up to 2 carts free).
 Put all recyclables (paper, bottles, cans, plastic, metals, etc.) together.
 Please remember to flatten boxes, rinse & empty containers, and keep recyclables loose (avoid plastic bags, string or tape).
 For a complete list of acceptable items – click here or look in your phone book’s Recycle Guide.